Alison Douglas, Chief Executive of Alcohol Focus Scotland

 Alcohol Focus Scotland team

-Jane Wilson leads our learning and business development function.
-She is responsible for the development of innovative resources and learning programmes to support practitioners and professionals.
+- Jane Wilson leads our learning and business development function.

 The AFS team work across policy, communications, learning and development, income generation and administration.

 Mary Cuthbert OBE, Chair of Alcohol Focus Scotland

 A career civil servant with the Scottish Government for nearly 40 years, Mary Cuthbert has extensive experience of public policy making and delivery gained across a range of Departments and on secondment to external agencies.
 Ultimately, she was head of Alcohol, Tobacco and Sexual Health Policy within the CMO and Public Health Directorate.
 During her 14 years in the Directorate, Mary was at the forefront of a number of key public health policy and legislative developments in HIV/AIDS; sexual health; drugs misuse; alcohol; and tobacco.
 This included the ban on smoking in public places and alcohol minimum pricing.
 A keen advocate of the voluntary sector, Mary is also currently on the Board of Directors of ASH Scotland and Young Scot.
 Mary was awarded an OBE in 2009.

 - Professor Jeff Collin is Professor of Global Health Policy at the University of Edinburgh.

 - Nathan Critchlow is a researcher at the Institute for Social Marketing, University of Stirling.
 His primary research interests are alcohol and tobacco marketing.